Assistantships & Scholarships

 - To receive full compensation, graduate assistants must complete 300 hours of work per semester.

-- Maintenance of good academic standing, satisfactory progress and course completion is a requirement for continuation and/or renewal of positions for a second year.
+- Maintenance of good academic standing and progress, course completion, and satisfactory work performance is a requirement for continuation and/or renewal of positions for a second year.
 Renewal decisions will be made by June 15 for the upcoming fall semester.

 - International students who are, or will be, attending Niagara University on an F1 visa (with an I-20), including those from Canada, should contact the Niagara University Records Office (http://www.niagara.edu/international-students-contact/) to determine their employment eligibility according to visa regulations prior to applying, or accepting, a graduate assistantship or any employment position.